Page Reviewed / Updated - June 2019

 Waivers are offered as an alternative to nursing home care.
 Waiver names, eligibility requirements, and benefits are different in each state.
 While nursing home Medicaid is an entitlement, Waivers are not entitlements.
 They are enrollment capped, meaning there is a select number of people who can be enrolled in the program, and waiting lists are fairly common.
 A complete list of Waivers that allow family members to be paid as caregivers is available here.

 State Medicaid programs often cover personal care under their regular Medicaid program, sometimes referred to as their “Medicaid State Plan”.
-Unlike Waivers, regular Medicaid is an entitlement program; if you are eligible then you can receive benefits.
+Unlike Waivers, regular Medicaid is an entitlement program; if an applicant meets the eligibility requirements, then they can receive benefits.
 Waiting lists do not exist.
+Please note that some states elect to offer personal care services in the home and community through their state plan via an option called Community First Choice (CFC).

 Similar to how Waivers offer consumer direction of services, State Plan Personal Care often allows the beneficiary to choose their care provider.
-Family members, including the adult children can be chosen to provide care for their mothers and fathers.
+Family members, including adult children can be chosen to provide care for their mothers and fathers.
 Again, like Waivers, the adult children caregivers are paid the Medicaid approved hourly rate for their efforts.
 During the initial enrollment process, the elderly individual is assessed, and it is determined how many hours per week they require care services.
 A list of state Medicaid programs that offer the choice of provider in their personal care benefit is available here.
-Readers should be aware of the various names these programs use, which include Personal Assistance Services or PAS, Personal Attendants.
+Readers should be aware of the various names these programs use, which include Personal Assistance Services (PAS), Personal Care Assistance (PCA), Attendare Care, and Personal Attendants.
 Sometimes, states don’t make a point to distinguish this option as a separate program, they just call it the personal care benefit under their regular Medicaid program.

 The Caregiver Exemption is also referred to as the Child Caregiver Exception.
 This option does not directly pay the adult child for their caregiving efforts on an hourly basis, but instead compensates them indirectly.
 To better understand this option, some background information on Medicaid eligibility is required.
 Eligibility for elderly persons is based largely on their income and their assets.
 One’s home, provided it is lived in by the Medicaid participant, is considered an exempt asset.
-However, if one moves from their home (into a nursing home, for example), then their home is no longer considered an exempt asset (unless their spouse lives there).
-When the elderly person passes away, their state may try to take the home or some of the home’s value to pay for the elderly person’s care.
+However, if one moves from their home (into a nursing home, for example), then their home is no longer considered an exempt asset (unless their spouse lives there or the Medicaid recipient expresses an intent to return home).
+When the elderly person passes away, their state may try to take the home or some of the home’s value as reimbursement for the elderly person’s care.
 This is known as Medicaid Estate Recovery.

 The Caregiver Exemption allows the adult child who provides care for their elderly parent in their parent’s home to inherit the home, instead of the state taking the home under Estate Recovery rules.
 There are additional requirements.
 The adult child must live in the home with their parent and provide care for at least two years.
 The level of care they provide must prevent their parent from being placed in a nursing home and they must have the medical documentation to validate this fact.

-How much the adult child receives in compensation depends on several factors, including the value of the home, their parent’s equity in the home, and how much nursing home care would have otherwise cost the state were the adult child / caregiver not there to provide care.
+How much the adult child receives in compensation depends on the value of the home and their parent’s equity in the home.

 The Caregiver Exemption is complicated.
 Therefore, it is strongly advised that families plan in advance for this option to avoid both Medicaid and family conflicts.
 One can read more about the Caregiver Exemption here or connect with a Medicaid planning expert to discuss if, and how this option, would work for your family.